-G391 German Literature Colloquium in English Translation II (3 cr.)
+G391 German Colloquium in English Translation II (3 cr.)
 No knowledge of German required.
 Recommended for students who wish to satisfy humanities requirements with the cultural option.
 May be taken as an elective by other students.
-Emphasis on one topic, author, or genre in German literature.
+Emphasis on one topic, author, or genre in German literature, or other aspect of German culture.
 No credit given toward German major.